Show Lo: 1996–2002: Debut

+2003–2007: Avex Taiwan and other shows

 In 2003, Show signed with Avex Taiwan and launched his solo career with the release of his first album Show Time, selling over 80,000 copies.
 His second album, Expert Show, was released in 2004.
 The leading dance track "機器娃娃" (Robot Doll), is a hip hop number about the prevalence of electronic pets and on-line relationships.
 He collaborated with his co-host Dee Shu on the duet "Love Expert" (恋爱达人).
 Show released his third album Hypnosis Show in 2005.
 He collaborated with Jolin Tsai for the first lead dance track "Destined Guy" (真命天子).

-The year after, he released his fourth album Speshow on November 17, 2006.
+In 2006, Show Lo created fashion brand STAGE which had branches in Taiwan, Hong Kong, and Singapore.
+STAGE sponsors clothing for many Taiwanese entertainers, and the brand is often seen on Taiwanese variety shows.
+He released his fourth album Speshow on November 17, 2006.
 The lead track, "Dance Gate" (精舞门) is a cover of "James Dean (I Wanna Know)" by Daniel Bedingfield.
 The Music Video features Show Lo's iconic 椅子舞 (chair dance) and him showing off his versatility, performing various dance styles.
 For the album, he sang a full length English song for the first time, "Twinkle", with Japanese singer Koda Kumi.
 Show released his fifth album Show Your Dance on November 16, 2007; he sang the duet "Defeat in Love" (败给你) with Elva Hsiao.

-2008–Present: Gold Typhoon, Trendy Man, Rashomon, Only for You and 9ood Show
+2008–2012: Gold Typhoon, Trendy Man, Rashomon, Only for You and 9ood Show

-In 2008 Show joined forces with Gold Typhoon (Taiwan) and released his sixth album Trendy Man.
+In 2008, Show joined forces with Gold Typhoon (Taiwan) and released his sixth album Trendy Man.
 On September 19, 2009, Show represented Taiwan and performed at the 6th Asia Song Festival, held at the Seoul World Cup Stadium in South Korea.
 The seventh album, Rashomon, was released in 2010, which held the number one spot on G-music, and the album sold 150,000 copies.
+His 2010 舞法舞天 (Dance without Limits) World Tour ran for two-and-a-half years, visiting forty-two cities and attracting 600,000 spectators.

 Show released his eighth studio album, Only for You was released in February 18, 2011, which the album sold more than 150,000 copies.
+In 2011, Show signed with Pony Canyon Japan.
+His first Japanese single "Dante" was released on February 15, 2012.
+This song made it to the 5th place in Japan's Oricon daily chart during its first day of release, and hit 10th place in the Oricon weekly chart.
+This record made Show the first Taiwanese male singer to be on the Oricon chart after Teresa Teng.
 Show's ninth album, 9ood Show was released on April 6, 2012.
 For this album, Show and his partner Rainie Yang teamed up with Tourism Australia to film a short romance film featuring tourist attractions in Melbourne, Tasmania, and Sydney.

-In November 2012, Show announced his new world tour "Over The Limit", starting from January 2013 at Taipei Arena.